chris-me/check_mk/README.md

 Python script to set downtimes of services and/or hosts.
 Can be executed from anywhere the CheckMK Server instance is reachable via http request.

-# Plugins - Work-In-Progress
+# Plugins

-How To write your own CheckMK Plugins
+How To write your own CheckMK Plugins, including performance data, possiblity to configure with WATO and Perf-O-Meter outputs

 ## Installation